 Feb.
 27, 2006 - March 5, 2006

 I think I've pretty much got all of the currently-published projects in the portfolio now.
 There were quite a few nice pieces that just fell through the cracks, also a few projects I'd completely overlooked because they weren't in the previous version (such as the PIM environment).
-I really should have statistics ...
+I really should have statistics and introductions on ...

 On Saturday as is my plan